 Greiner’s and Keplinger’s work A / Doom examines the possibilities and boundaries of VR’s visualisation and simulation.

-Last year this technique was introduced into the consumer market and the formerly futuristic vision became part of daily life: Everyone can now flee into digitally generated worlds.
+Last year VR devices, like the HTC Vive and the Oculus Rift, were introduced into the consumer market and this formerly futuristic technology became part of daily life: Everyone can now flee into digitally generated worlds.

-In this work immersion is tested as a field of aesthetic experience.
-The work is set in one of the main VR application areas: in the air – usually difficult to access for humans.
+Thus in A/A’s work immersion is tested as a field of aesthetic experience.
+The work is set in the air – usually difficult to access for humans.
 The viewer is transported straight into the sky.
-Like meteorites condensation trails shoot towards him, creating a graceful scenario of doom.
+Like meteorites condensation trails shoot towards them, creating a graceful scenario of doom.

 KWADRAT // A/A, Golden Gates